 IFRS 9 Financial Instruments - IFRS 9, "Financial Instruments: Classification and Measurement" is effective for annual periods beginning on or after January 1, 2018.
 The Company adopted IFRS 9 retrospectively, without restatement of prior year financial statements.
 IFRS 9 replaces the provisions of IAS 39, Financial Instruments: Recognition and Measurement ("IAS 39") that relate to the recognition, classification, and measurements of financial assets and financial liabilities, derecognition of financial instruments and impairment of financial assets.
 IFRS 9 uses a single approach to determine whether a financial asset is classified and measured at amortized cost or fair value.
 The approach in IFRS 9 is based on how the Company manages its financial instruments and the contractual cashflow characteristics of the financial asset.
-Most of the requirements in IAS 39 for classification and measurement of financial instruments of financial assets and the company's classification and measurement of financial assets of in an easurement of financial instruments and the company's classification and measurement of financial asset.
-Most of the requirements in IAS 39 for classification and measurement of financial instruments of financial asset is classification of IFRS 9 did not impact the Company's classification and measurement of financial assets and liabilities, and there was also no impact to the carrying value of any of the Company's financial assets or liabilities on the date of transition.
+Most of the requirements in IAS 39 for classification and measurement of financial liabilities were carried forward in IFRS 9.
+The application of IFRS 9 did not impact the Company's classification and measurement of financial assets and liabilities, and there was also no impact to the carrying value of any of the Company's financial assets or liabilities on the date of transition.